Sex in an autonomous car?

-As South by Southwest (SXSW) winds down this year there was an entire schedule of automotive, design, energy and technology experts discussing the pros, hazards, and ethics of autonomous vehicles.
+Top Ten things people would do in driverless cars As South by Southwest (SXSW) winds down this year there was an entire schedule of automotive, design, energy, and technology experts discussing the pros, hazards, and ethics of autonomous vehicles.

 Inrix, a transportation technology group, reported that 8 Billion hours were wasted driving in congestion in 2015 by U.S. commuters.
 What would you do during that time if you had a car chauffeuring you?

-For a Nation obsessed with sex and food, neither one of those two activities were in the top ten preferred activities to do in a driverless (or semi-autonomous, autonomous) vehicle.
-So what are the top ten events the Consumer Electronics Association (CEA) survey in the “5 technology trends to watch for in 2014” say people want to do in a car while they’re not driving?
+For a Nation obsessed with sex and food, neither one of those two activities was in the top ten preferred activities to do in a driverless (or semi-autonomous, autonomous) vehicle.
+So what are the top ten events the Consumer Electronics Association (CEA) survey in the 5 technology trends to watch for in 2014 say people want to do in a car while they’re not driving?

 This chart is from 2013, but it still stands pretty true.